lucky-team/Backend-Part/README.md

 **DESCRIPTION**

-Employees are able to assign a claim to himself.
+Employees are able to reject a claim which has been assigned to him.

 **PARAMETER**